gokulm/BoltOn/docs/cqrs.md

 3. By publishing event to an enterprise bus and then persisting data in the write store.
 But, this also relies on transaction, else write store could be out of sync.
 4. Event sourcing - there are many libraries supporting event sourcing with CQRS.

 BoltOn synchronizes data using pub/sub, but without using transactions, it's a slight variation of method 2 mentioned above.
 The implementation was majorly inspired by [these series of posts](https://jimmybogard.com/life-beyond-transactions-implementation-primer/).
-Business entity is persisted along with the events raised in the same data store, and then the persisted events get published to the bus.
-As events are persisted along with the entity, even if the publish fails, events could be republished later on, provided your business is fine with [eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency).
+Business entity is persisted along with the events raised in the same data store **as part of a collection within the entity**, and then the persisted events get published to the bus.
+As events are persisted along with the entity, even if the publish fails, events could be republished later on, provided the business is fine with [eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency).

 In order to implement CQRS, you need to do the following: